Chisyeuf/d365-sidepanel-dev-tools/README.md

 Dynamics 365 SidePanel Tools
 ============================

-This chromium extension add a panel at the right side of Dynamics 365 pages.
-The purpose of this extension is to provide easy to use and automatic regreshing tools.
-Multiple tools are avalaible and can be opened independantly.
+The Dynamics 365 SidePanel Tools extension provides a powerful suite of utilities that can enhance your productivity.
+This chromium extension adds a panel to the right side of Dynamics 365 pages, giving you easy access to a variety of tools that can display useful informations or edit data.
+These tools are designed to be user-friendly and can be opened independently.

 ![image](screenshots/jpg/0.OverallView.jpg)

-# Avalaible Tools
+# Available Tools

 ## Main Menu

 <img align="right" src="screenshots/jpg/0.MainMenu.jpg">

 The main menu can be opened or closed by clicking on the magic wand.
-The displayed button are used to open the corresponding tools.
+The displayed button are used to open the corresponding tools describes below.

 <img height="550px" width="10px" src="screenshots/jpg/0.MainMenu.jpg">